vikasgokavi/S3-Object-Storage-and-Governance/README.md

 2020-11-11 18:32:18         31 report-test1.txt​
 2020-11-11 18:20:22         90 sample-file.txt​

-You have successfully uploaded (PutObject) a file from the EC2 instance to your S3 bucket.​
+We have successfully uploaded (PutObject) a file from the EC2 instance to our S3 bucket.​

 Now type the following command to retrieve (GetObject) a file from S3 to the EC2 Instance.​